benji-pooh/skulptGL/README.md

 `yarn parcel tools/index.dev.html` will bundle up the necessary resources and launch a dev server with hot reloading.

+If things seem to get stuck, updated assets not being seen, or errors from parcel, you can delete the `.parcel-cache` directory

+`rm -rf .parcel-cache`

 ## Credits

 Original Author: Stephane Ginier (<https://stephaneginier.com/>)